 Man Fu Yuan Intercontinental Singapore

 Looking for something simple but delicious?
-Indulge in some Prosperity pineapple tarts from Man Fu Yuan Intercontinental Singapore, which will also make pretty gifts for your friends and family.
+Indulge in some signature Prosperity pineapple balls from Man Fu Yuan Intercontinental Singapore, which will also make pretty gifts for your friends and family.

 Man Fu Yuan Intercontinental Singapore, order online.